owkin/fedeca/README.md

 conda create -n fedeca python=3.9 conda activate fedeca
 ```
-Creating the conda environment should take under 20 seconds on a modern computer with a reasonably good internet connexion (see below for details).
+Creating the conda environment should take under 20 seconds on a modern computer with a reasonably good internet connexion (see top of the section for details).
 Within the environment, install the package by running:

 ```